A Quick Guide to Your Toddler’s Speech and Language Development – 12 to 18 Months

-- reaches or points to something she wants
+- reaches or points to something they want

-- understands far more words than he says
+- understands far more words than they say

 - understands simple sentences, questions, and requests, for example, “Find your shoes.”

-- uses his or her own name to refer to him/herself
+- uses their own name to refer to themself

 - points to several body parts when asked

 - makes at least four different consonant sounds (/p/, /b/, /m/, /n/, /d/, /t/, /w/, /h/)